A Philosophical Debate With Tangible Rewards

 Frequently Asked Questions

-Can you get both unique rewards?
 Not in a single playthrough.
 You must choose one Anchoress, receiving only that reward.
 Multiple playthroughs required for both.

-Does the choice affect story outcomes?
 Not significantly.
 This is primarily a loot-based decision rather than a story-branching choice.
 Your philosophical alignment doesn’t drastically alter the narrative.

-Can you change your mind after choosing?
 No. Once you select an Anchoress and receive rewards, the choice is permanent for that playthrough.
 Load your pre-dialogue save if you want to change.

-Are the skill requirements for Book #1 door mandatory?
 No. The vent provides a skill-free alternative.
 All builds can complete this quest regardless of trait or skill selection.

-Is the neutral option worth it?
-Probably not, unless strictly roleplaying.
-You miss unique gear for essentially no benefit beyond expressing your character’s personality.
+No. You miss both unique gear rewards for essentially no benefit beyond expressing your character’s personality.
+Only choose it if deliberately roleplaying.

-Do companions react to your choice?
 Potentially.
 Companions may comment on your philosophical alignment, though it’s unlikely to significantly impact relationships compared to major story choices.

 Major Story Quests: